 Also take the Wildlife Express Train to Rafiki’s Planet Watch.
 My kids love train rides.
 They can meet Rafiki, head to the petting zoo at the Affection Station, learn about different animals, and take a walk on the outdoor discovery trail to see tamarind monkeys.
 This is a slower-paced activity.

 Now that Pandora – The World of Avatar is open in Animal Kingdom, it makes it even better for toddlers.
 The Na’vi River Journey is a slow-paced boat ride with beautiful scenery and music.
 Check out my best Disney Pandora tips here.
+Animal Kingdom is definitely a great addition for Disney World with toddlers.

-Best Animal Kingdom Shows for Toddlers
+Best Shows at Animal Kingdom For Toddlers

 Will your toddlers like the shows offered?
 That depends on the attention span of your toddler, but it’s worth a try.
 Festival of the Lion King is our family’s favorite.
 We enjoy the music, costuming, and huge floats of favorite characters from The Lion King.
 They’ll love the jumping Tumble Monkeys and be amazed by the fire dancer.
 Sometimes they even pick lucky volunteers from the audience to be a part of the show!